Debunking The Myths Of Becoming a Private Pay Therapist

 • A mental health diagnosis is not mandatory to schedule or pay for sessions.

-• There’s no need for an early or premature mental health diagnosis for children to justify therapy as “medically necessary” for insurers.
+• You don't need to prematurely diagnosis children to justify therapy as "medically necessary."

 • They get more flexible scheduling and availability.